budapest view over the tower

 One last note: please don’t get too drunk and be respectful of the neighbors when going out in the Jewish District.

 Many people are leaving their homes because of the horrible behavior of tourists who treat Budapest like a party spot and not like a real city with actual residents.
+By all means, go out and have a good time, but know your limits and call it quits before you start acting like a fool.

-Stroll down Váci utca.
+Stroll down Vรกci utca.

 People in their winter outfits, wearing winter jackets and hats, etc. strolling down the festively-lit street called Vaci Utca which is one of the most popular pedestrian paths in the city.

+Vรกci Utca is one of the most famous streets in Budapest and it’s even more scenic in winter!
 Starting in mid-November, it’s lit up beautifully and decorated cozily, making it a beautiful place to walk (and the fact that you end up at the largest Christmas Market in the city sure doesn’t hurt).

+Start at the Central Market Hall (more below) and walk down the street all the way to Vรถrรถsmarty Tรฉr.
 It’s well worth strolling, especially all lit up for winter – just resist the people calling you in to eat at their restaurants.

 My general travel rule of thumb applies here – never eat somewhere where they have to hire someone to lure people in off the street.
-You’ll pay for it either with low-quality food or high prices!
+You’ll pay for it, either with low-quality food or high prices!

 Snack and shop at the Central Market Hall.